anoma/nspec/docs/index.md

     For more information about the foundation, please visit https://anoma.foundation.

 Anoma is a distributed operating system for intent-centric applications[@goes2024anoma].
-The Anoma protocol architecture supports interoperability at the

-- state,
-- network, and
-- application levels

-without restricting the types of intents or computational methods used to solve them.
+The Anoma protocol architecture supports interoperability at  state, network, and application levels without restricting the types of intents or computational methods used to solve them.

 As a multi-party intent-centric architecture, Anoma is designed for applications concerned with